Do you want to get 1,000 visitors per day to your website and blog without spending too much time and money?

 - The fonts and font sizes used on your website can affect readability.

 - Having grammatical error–free sentences doesn’t equate to having a perfectly written article.
-In addition, the articles should be checked by an experienced editor.
+Also, the articles should be checked by an experienced editor.
 Alternatively, your users should at least easily understand your point.

 - Make sure to link your past articles that are related to your current article.
 You may also want to link other websites to support your idea and refer related topics.